Home

 OPERATION

-The Treaty operates as a commitment by a given manager to bind his angel group’s members to hold harmless members of other groups from liability for collecting and sharing due diligence materials.
+The Treaty operates as a commitment by a given manager or managing partner to bind his angel group or investors to hold harmless other investors from liability for collecting and sharing their due diligence materials.
+See Resources for suggested materials for doing so.

 HISTORY

 Since its inception in 2006 under the auspices of the Angel Capital Association Northeast, the Angel Treaty has grown organically with the support of its original signatories and now includes angel groups from across the United States and Canada.
-Angel Treaty signatories are angel groups that connect entrepreneurs with investors, and which provide early and seed-stage capital to new and growing businesses.
-Signatories generally invest in entrepreneurial ventures seeking between $100,000 and $2,000,000 in funding.
+Angel Treaty signatories are angel groups or small venture funds that connect entrepreneurs with investors, and which provide early and seed-stage capital to new and growing businesses.
+Signatories generally invest in entrepreneurial ventures seeking between $100,000 and $3,000,000 in funding.

 Comments are closed.